prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 2: Create AdMobRewardedMediationUtils
 {:.no_toc}

-The `AdMobRewardedMediationUtils ` is a helper class, wich performs certain utilty work for the `MediationInterstitialAdUnit`, like passing the targeting keywords to adapters.
+The `AdMobRewardedMediationUtils ` is a helper class, which performs certain utilty work for the `MediationInterstitialAdUnit`, like passing the targeting keywords to adapters.

 #### Step 3: Create MediationRewardedVideoAdUnit
 {:.no_toc}